Hands-Free Capture — Using Siri and Shortcuts with MotionEdge

 Why voice control matters on the range

 When you're at the range, your hands are on a club — not on your phone.
 Walking back to the tripod to tap a button between swings breaks your rhythm.
-MotionEdge lets you start a capture, or pull up what you just recorded, just by asking Siri.
+MotionEdge lets you start a capture, pull up what you just recorded, or even hear your swing count for the day — just by asking Siri.
 The same commands also live in the Shortcuts app, show up in Spotlight search, and the capture command can be assigned to the Action Button so it's one press away.

-There are three things you can do by voice:
+There are six things you can do by voice:

 How do I capture a swing with my voice?